Six Mile Gap to Treasure Island Float

 Itinerary:

-Early Friday Morning, June 5: The drive from Northern Colorado to Six Mile Gap campground takes about 3 hours.
+Early Friday Morning: The drive from Northern Colorado to Six Mile Gap campground takes about 3 hours.
 Take 287 to Laramie.
 Stop at the Port of Entry 1 mile south of Laramie to get your boat inspected.
 Go west on I-80 and immediately exit on Wyoming Highway 130 Snowy Range Road.
 Then go south on Highway 230 from Laramie, which goes back to Colorado and becomes Highway 127.
 When 127 and 125 cross, take 125 north towards Saratoga.
 As you leave Colorado, 125 turns back into 230.
 Follow 230 north.
 About 6 miles north of the Colorado Wyoming border is the road to Six Mile Gap campground.
 The road is 492 or Six Mile Road and it leads to the campground.
 There is a parking lot behind the campground that we will use to unload our boats.
 Make sure you go to Six Mile Gap and not Routt.
 Routt is the river access point in Colorado and Six Mile is further up the road in Wyoming.
 Cross the border before you start looking for the river access signs.

-Early Friday Morning, June 5: The drive from Northern Colorado to Six Mile Gap campground takes about 3 hours.
+Early Friday Morning: The drive from Northern Colorado to Six Mile Gap campground takes about 3 hours.
 Take 287 to Laramie.
 Stop at the Port of Entry 1 mile south of Laramie to get your boat inspected.
 Go west on I-80 and immediately exit on Wyoming Highway 130 Snowy Range Road.
 Then go south on Highway 230 from Laramie, which goes back to Colorado and becomes Highway 127.
 When 127 and 125 cross, take 125 north towards Saratoga.
 As you leave Colorado, 125 turns back into 230.
 Follow 230 north.
 About 6 miles north of the Colorado Wyoming border is the road to Six Mile Gap campground.
 The road is 492 or Six Mile Road and it leads to the campground.
 There is a parking lot behind the campground that we will use to unload our boats.
 Make sure you go to Six Mile Gap and not Routt.
 Routt is the river access point in Colorado and Six Mile is further up the road in Wyoming.
 Cross the border before you start looking for the river access signs.

 Long path from the parking lot to the river at Six Mile Gap campground